5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 best-toilet-bowl-cleaner-for-septic-systems

 Another fantastic and septic-safe toilet bowl cleaner is this plant-based natural product from Better Life.
-It is made thick so that it clings on the toilet bowl surface, eating away stains, mineral deposits and the ugly toilet bowl rings that forms around the bowl waterline.
+It is made thick so that it clings to the toilet bowl surface, eating away stains, mineral deposits, and the ugly toilet bowl rings that form around the bowl waterline.

 As part of their commitment to environmental conservation, Better Life “throne tidying” toilet bowl cleaner is packaged in a 100% recyclable container.
 It is also cruelty-free as it is never tested on animals.